undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 Known issues:
 - The skin stops loading data after too many manual refreshes.
 This has been an issue in the original skin as well.
 - The username needs to be set for each variant separately.
 Unfortunately, I don't see how I can resolve this.
 The original skin asked to input a username 3 times during editing in any variant.

+To do:
+- Make a right-aligned version.
+- Make variants for more tracks (I only have a 1080p display so I can't test all of them)
+- Fork different sized versions of the original skin, I only used the small version.